Bakery

 We arrived at the mouth of SE Portland to find an interesting gastro-community.
-Noble Rot is a lauded wine bar, and just down 28th Avenue, we spotted Ken’s Artisan Pizza, but the reason for our visit was Crema, a towering two-story grey edifice with decorative roll-up garage doors, patio seating and a reputation for having some of the best pastries and espresso drinks in the city.
+Noble Rot is a lauded wine bar, and just down 28th Avenue, we spotted Ken’s Artisan Pizza, but the reason for our visit was Crema, a towering two-story grey edifice with decorative roll-up garage doors and patio seating that earned a reputation for serving some of the city’s best pastries and espresso drinks since 2004.

 Owner Brent Fortune was a sensory judge at the World Barista Championship, so he was out of town in Copenhagen.
 Thankfully, Brent’s friendly front-of-the-house disciple, who used to make pastries and now works as a barista, provided plenty of useful info.

-Here’s a view of Crema’s pastries from behind the sneeze guard.
+Enjoy the view of Crema’s pastries from behind their sneeze guard.
 Don’t say Food GPS never delivered access.
-The counter was blanketed with a wonderland of croissants, pound cakes, buns, scones and muffins.
+They blanketed the counter with a wonderland of croissants, pound cakes, buns, scones and muffins.

 The four of us each ordered two pastries.
 That created a cluttered but delicious table.
 I was especially impressed with the Cinnamon Streusel Sour Cream Coffeecake ($3) with Marionberry, a slab cut from a ring, with a caramelized cinnamon streusel crust, and cake kept moist from the sour cream.
 Crema rotates different Savory Galettes ($3.50) onto their counter, and today’s version was stellar, featuring caramelized onions, Chevre and pine nuts.
 The Mushroom and Manchego Biscuit ($3) was far from fluffy, but had a nice crumbly texture.
 The Orange Ginger Scone ($2) was pretty good, flecked with orange peel, ginger and oversized sugar granules.
 I’d heard rumors that the Morning Bun ($2.75) is a Tartine Bakery knock-off, and it tasted that way.
 Granted, the pastry was still good, with a light cinnamon and orange glaze, but it wasn’t nearly as ethereal as the San Francisco original.
 The Raspberry Crème Danish ($3) featured big dollops of raspberry jelly and sweet crema.

-The top of the display case on the far right of the counter is dedicated to monstrous cupcakes.
+Crema devotes the top of their display case on the far right of the counter to monstrous cupcakes.
 Sweet Tart is a lemon poppy seed cake with a vertical spiral of raspberry buttercream.
 Red Velvet cupcakes look like characters from Super Mario Bros., thanks to their cream cheese spikes.

 Less than three hours after we left, I accidentally erased all the photos on my camera’s data card, meaning I lost the morning’s food and drink photos.
 I’ll mark it down to sleep deprivation.
 Whatever the reason, I still had a day to make amends.
 Also, a return trip to Crema was a pretty damn good idea.